nazifakca/24Game/README.md

+24 Game

-24 Game - The game consists of 24 blocks and you try to break 23 blocks.
+How to Play?: The game consists of 24 blocks and you try to break 23 blocks.

 Coded by Nazif Akca.